LogicalFellaC/2016_election_prediction/donald_trumps_big_bet.md

 -   Rummaging through the internet for the sources
 -   Numerous trials and errors in calculating the metrics in each step of the way

-Because there was no way to verify whether either **1.** or **2.** was conducted correctly, it left me with no choice to but proceed with the best guesses (and efforts).
+Due to the difficulty of verifying whether either **1.** or **2.** was conducted correctly, I simply had to proceed with the best guesses (and efforts), in most intermediary steps, which would explain why the final output is not perfectly matched.

 Below two sections of the article did provide me with some leads to get started on the process: